nextcomputers/previous/branches/branch_softfloat/readme.previous.txt

   > Removes support for host keyboard repeat because it became useless.
   > Fixes bug that caused FMOVECR to return wrong values in some cases.
   > Fixes bug in timing system that caused hangs in variable speed mode.

+Previous v1.9 (unreleased):
+  > Adds support for networking via PCAP library.
+  > Improves 68030 and 68040 CPU to support all tracing modes.

  7) Running Previous